frejanordsiek/hdf5storage/README.rst

 Dependencies
 ------------

-This package only supports Python >= 2.6.
+This package only supports Python >= 2.7.
+Python 2.6 support was dropped in version 0.2.

 This package requires the numpy and h5py (>= 2.1) packages to run.
 Note that full functionality requires h5py >= 2.3.
 An optional dependency is